xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 }
 ```

-If you don't have the site ready yet, you can use the same `403` error code in the HTTP section in your HTTPS section and modify the `location` field later.
+If you don't have the site ready yet, you can use the same `403` error code as the HTTP section and modify the `location` field later.

-And then restart Nginx container by:
+Then restart Nginx container by:

 ```bash
 docker compose restart webserver
 ```

-Try accessing your site now, and see if it has the SSL certificate in your browser!
+Try accessing your site now, see if it is secure in your browser!

 ## Make it More Secure

-So far you have deployed the SSL certificate to your self-hosted site, but you can still make it better.
-There are many SSL hardening articles online you can referring to add more security such as disabling unsafe ciphers, etc.
+You can still make it better.
+There are many SSL hardening articles online, such as disabling unsafe ciphers, etc.

-You can test your site at [immuniweb](https://www.immuniweb.com/ssl/) to test any vulnerabilities and use corresponding Nginx configurations to eliminate them.
+You can test your site at [immuniweb](https://www.immuniweb.com/ssl/) to find any vulnerabilities and use corresponding Nginx configurations to eliminate them.

 You can also find my Nginx configuration [here](https://github.com/xiahualiu/docker-nginx-jenkins-zola/blob/main/nginx/conf/app.conf) for this blog site if you need any references as well.